mapbox/batfish/docs/configuration.md

 An object of selector functions for selecting processing data before it is injected into the page.
 Keys are selector names and values are functions that accept an object representing all the site's data and return a value.

-The object received as an argument contains the following:
+The object received as an argument contains the following properties:

--   All of the data you provided in the `data` configuration property.
 -   `pages`: An array of objects for pages.
     Each page object includes the following:
     -   `path`: The page's URL path.
     -   `filePath`: Absolute path to the page's file.
     -   `frontMatter`: Parsed front matter from the page's file.

+The return values of `dataSelectors` can be used in pages by adding an `injectedData` list in the front matter that includes the name of a data selector.
+See ["Injecting data"].

 ### vendorModules